aahawkes/powerMonitorSystem/README.md

   <img src="https://user-images.githubusercontent.com/79548629/141196488-7f4f442c-c110-4b50-a4ef-c6bc313267e7.png" height="200">
 </p>

-(*Note: this setup is for the 40-second and event-based stimulations for which this system was designed*)
+(*Note: this setup is for the FUS experiments for which this system was designed and will most likely need to be adapted for other systems*)

 ### 1.2 Software Setup
 This system is run by our Python program that controls the PicoScope® oscilloscope for power monitoring.
 We developed our code by using python wrappers for the API Functions provided by the ps5000a driver in standard C format.
 These wrappers are available as GitHub repositories: [picosdk-python-wrappers](https://github.com/picotech/picosdk-python-wrappers) by PicoTech and [pico-python](https://github.com/colinoflynn/pico-python) by Colin O'Flynn.
-For 40-second pulsed burst stimulations, the picosdk-python-wrappers repository was utilized; for event-based stimulations, the pico-python repository was utilized.
-Although the repositories are both written for the same API driver, some of the software setup is different; these differences will be clearly noted. (*Different wrappers were used because of limitations within each library that prevented us from using one or the other on for monitoring both types of FUS stimulations.*)
+For monitoring longer stimulations, the picosdk-python-wrappers repository was utilized; for monitoring shorter stimulations, the pico-python repository was utilized.
+Although the repositories were both written for the same API driver, some of the software setup is different; these differences in setup are noted below. (*Different wrappers were used because of limitations within each library that prevented us from using one or the other on for monitoring both types of FUS stimulations.*)

 #### Step One: PicoScope Setup